 Either way, start by filling the basin with 2 to 3 inches of clean water.
 The water should be just deep enough to cover your perineum.
 You want the temperature to be warm, but not so hot that it burns the delicate skin down there.
 Find cold water to be more comfortable?
 Go for it!

-If you desire, add 1 to 2 tablespoons of bath salts to the water, stirring with a spoon to help them dissolve.
-You’ll want to skip your favorite bath bubbles or shower gel for now, since you shouldn’t use soap products until your perineum is completely healed.
+If you desire, add bath salts to the water (1 to 2 tablespoons of bath salts if using a basin, 1/2 cup of bath salts if using a regular bathtub), stirring with a spoon to help them dissolve.
+For the most soothing experience, wait to use bath salts until all sutures have been removed and there are no remaining open wounds.
+You’ll also want to skip your favorite bath bubbles or shower gel for now, since you shouldn’t use soap products until your perineum is completely healed.
 The fragrances and other harsh ingredients will only irritate the area further.

 Then, sit down and soak for 15-20 minutes.
 Try sitting with your knees bent, as this position will help the water completely reach the area you’re trying to heal.
 You can even play music or bring a book to keep you company.